 The guidance below from Staffordshire County Council covers some of the possible areas of concern which may arise from flexi-schooling arrangements.

-A multi-agency group are currently finalising a new SEND Joint Commissioning Strategy for Children and Young People with SEND for the period 2016-18.
-This strategy will be published here once agreed under the revised Partnership Governance arrangements, and its implementation will be accountable to the SEND Transformation Steering Group.
+The strategy will be published here once agreed under the revised partnership governance arrangements, and its implementation will be accountable to the SEND Transformation Steering Group.

-- A Strong Voice for Disabled People & their families: We will move from listening to disabled people and their families to valuing and supporting their right to be in charge of how their own support is planned and delivered.
+- A strong voice for disabled people and their families: We will move from listening to disabled people and their families to valuing and supporting their right to be in charge of how their own support is planned and delivered.

 Stoke on Trent and Staffordshire are currently working in partnership to develop this strategy.
 Once it has been finalised, we will share this with you.